expander-dcn/expander-dcn.github.io/README.md

 This site is a compendium of resources on expander graphs, including random graphs, for data center networks.

 Traditionally, data center networks use tree-like topologies, particularly Clos networks, including fat trees and leaf-spine networks.
 But it turns out it's possible to do significantly better, with various types of expander graphs.
 These topologies provide higher throughput, construction flexibility, and better resilience.
-A series of recent work, beginning with the Jellyfish project at the University of Illinois Urbana-Champaign, has explored these topologies, their performance, and systems challenges including approaches to routing and physical cabling.
+A series of recent work, beginning with the Jellyfish project at the University of Illinois, has explored these topologies, their performance, and systems challenges including approaches to routing and physical cabling.
 In 2026, Amazon Web Services announced deployment of random graphs as the default architecture for new data center build-outs, resulting in 45% lower cost than Clos networks.

 Here, we bring together research and resources on expander-based data centers, highlighting key contributions and relationships between them.
-The goal is to provide a relatively complete picture of known techniques and results to assist future research, teaching, and industry adoption.
+The goal is to provide a picture of known techniques and results to assist future research, teaching, and industry adoption.
 This site is curated by [Brighten Godfrey](https://pbg.cs.illinois.edu/).
 Comments and contributions are welcome via email or opening an [issue](https://github.com/expander-dcn/expander-dcn.github.io/issues) in the repo.

 | Table of Contents |
 | --------------- |